Otogirisō: Reception

+In an overview of the video games of 1992, The Super Famicom magazine said that in an era where there were no adventure for the Super Famicom, Otogirisō truly stood out.
+The publication complimented the immersive presentation but found it the game to be overpriced and did not deliver the level of excitement as expected.
+While complimenting that its multiple stories, they found that the differences in them were not that significant.
+In January 1993, GAME Pia magazine included Otogirisō in their list of the best games of 1992.

 In an article on Japanese games in Nintendo Power, an anonymous writer commented that "to American gamers who have made fast-action games the biggest sellers, the concept of a video mystery novel would seem quite foreign.
 The experienced Japanese players we talked to thought it was an interesting change and commented that the great sound made the game."
 Jeremy Parish of Polygon discussed the game in 2018, stating that it "could perhaps be written off as little more than a digital version of the old Choose Your Own Adventure books of the '80s.
 However, the mature writing combined with the eerie atmosphere created by the graphics and music set the game apart from anything that had come before."

 The four reviewers in the Japanese video game magazine Weekly Famitsu found that the PlayStation version of the game new graphics made the game scarier and enjoyed being able to play the game from Nami's perspective.
 The two reviewers in Dengeki PlayStation magazine also complimented the new graphics and the ability to view the game from Nami's perspective.
 Bag Koji said it was his choice of the top game in the Sound Novel Evolution trilogy.